 One of the main materials used in the manufacture of SIPs is OSB.
 This is a great engineered wood product, which has been used successfully for decades.
 However, it is highly susceptible to moisture.
 If you’ve ever seen a home roof where the edges are curling up, chances are that the roof is sheathed in OSB, rather than plywood.

 If a home is being built from SIPs made with OSB and it rains, the OSB will soak up moisture, degrading the panel.
-The same can happen if the SIPs aren’t properly spaced off of the foundation.
-The edges of the OSB panes are the most susceptible to moisture, wicking it up from the bottom, where it weakens the OSB.
+The same can happen if the SIPs aren’t correctly spaced off of the foundation.
+The edges of the OSB panes are the most susceptible to moisture, wicking it up from the bottom which weakens the OSB.

-There are other materials used in the manufacture of SIPs, including fiber-cement panels.
-You may want to talk to your architect or SIP manufacturer about your options, before placing your order.
+Other materials, including fiber-cement panels, are used in the manufacture of SIPs.
+Before placing your order, you may want to talk to your architect or SIP manufacturer about your options.

 Pest Resistance

-The foam core of SIPs is a popular nesting material for pests of all sorts, who will burrow into it for the purpose of removing that material for their nests.
-The application of insecticides and/or boric acid during construction can greatly reduce the risk of this problem.
+The foam core of SIPs is a popular nesting material for pests of all sorts, who will burrow into it to remove it for their nests.
+Applying insecticides and boric acid during construction can significantly reduce the risk of this problem.

 Ventilation Systems

-Because SIP built homes are so airtight, they typically require a smaller HVAC system than stick framed homes.
-Usually about a ton less.
-This would need to be calculated and specified by a HVAC engineer who is familiar with building SIP homes.
-Additional vents, to bring air into the home, may also need to be added.
+Because SIP-built homes are so airtight, they typically require a smaller HVAC system than stick-framed homes—usually about a ton less.
+An HVAC engineer who is familiar with building SIP homes would need to calculate and specify this.
+Additional vents to bring air into the home may also need to be added.

 Modifications

-Because the panels are factory made, it is extremely difficult and can be expensive to make modifications to the home, once construction has begun.
-The contractor’s ability to make modifications to the panels, on the construction site, is limited.
+Because the panels are factory-made, modifying the home is challenging and expensive once construction has begun.
+The contractor’s ability to change the panels on the construction site is limited.
 While there are some things they can do, especially if they are highly experienced in working with SIPs, there are always limitations.

 Danger of Structural Damage

-Because of their design, SIMs are the structure, rather than framing being the structure.
+Because of their design, SIMs are the structure rather than framing being the structure.
 They have been designed to meet building code requirements, so that’s not an issue.
-What is an issue is if a subcontractor makes modifications to the panels, in order to put in electrical wiring, ductwork or plumbing.
-A horizontal cut in the panel, making space for a pipe, can destroy the structural strength of that panel, resulting in your home not meeting building code requirements.
+A problem is if a subcontractor modifies the panels to install electrical wiring, ductwork, or plumbing.
+A horizontal cut in the panel, creating space for a pipe, can destroy the structural strength of that panel, resulting in your home not meeting building code requirements.

 Vertical cuts do not cause this sort of problem, only horizontal ones.
-The selection of subcontractors, to ensure that they know how to work on a SIP home, is the only way you can be sure that this risk is properly managed.
+The only way to be sure that this risk is properly managed is to select subcontractors who know how to work on an SIP home.

 Weight